 The University at Albany works to create an academic and social environment that celebrates diversity, assures equal opportunity, and fosters a global perspective — truly bringing The World Within Reach to our campus community.

 This commitment is reflected across all administrative and academic departments in efforts to promote equal access, intellectual inclusion, and the meaningful integration of underrepresented and economically disadvantaged populations.

 Assistantship and fellowship funding, which includes tuition support, is available on a competitive and merit basis.
-UAlbany also offers the competitive, merit-based Carson Carr Graduate Diversity Scholar Program to graduate students who will contribute to the diversity of the student body.
+UAlbany also offers the competitive, merit-based Carson Carr Graduate Diversity Fellowship Program to graduate students who will contribute to the diversity of the student body.
 The award is named for Dr. Carson Carr, former director of UAlbany’s Educational Opportunity Program (EOP), in recognition of his stellar achievements in support of the recruitment, retention and graduation of underrepresented students.

-The Graduate Tuition Opportunity Program provides full tuition scholarships to qualifying EOP, HEOP (Higher Education Opportunity Program), and SEEK (Search for Education, Elevation and Knowledge) program graduates.
+The Graduate Opportunity Program provides full tuition scholarships to qualifying EOP, HEOP (Higher Education Opportunity Program), and SEEK (Search for Education, Elevation and Knowledge) program graduates.

 - An End-of-the-Year Celebration in May to commemorate the completion of the academic year and honor the newest class of graduating students